snapshot-labs/sx-starknet/README.md

 ### Fossil Storage Verifier

 The backbone of the voting strategies is the Fossil module built by the awesome Oiler team.
 This module allows any part of the Ethereum mainnet state to be trustlessly verified on StarkNet.
 Verification of Ethereum state information is achieved by submitting a proof of the state to StarkNet and then verifying that proof.
-Once this state information has been proved, we can then calculate voting power as an arbitrary function of the information.
+Once this state information has been proven, we can then calculate voting power as an arbitrary function of the information.
 For more information on Fossil, refer to their [Github](https://github.com/OilerNetwork/fossil)

 ### Authenticators